mitranim/web-starter/readme.md

 ## Server Recommendations

-For JS build tools, servers, and general scripting, learn [Deno](https://deno.land) and maybe [Node](https://nodejs.org).
-Using them for a minimal server can be time-efficient for small projects.
-Avoid them for complicated servers, or you'll drown in maintenance.
-(Deno with TypeScript might be acceptable, but performance may suck compared to Go.)
+For JS build tools, servers, and general scripting, learn [Deno](https://deno.land).
+Using it for a minimal server can be time-efficient for small projects.
+Avoid for complicated servers, or you'll drown in maintenance.
+(TypeScript might be acceptable, but performance may suck compared to Go.)

 Learn and use [Go](https://golang.org).
 It's time-inefficient for new projects, but very solid in the long run.
 It'll offset the brain damage you'll suffer from other languages.